Emircyn/netflix-clone-vue3/README.md

 - Movies: Users can view recommended movies.
 - Categories: Users can view movies by different categories.
 - Search: Users can search for movies using the search bar and view the results.
+- The language of the site is set according to the language of your browser.
+If the language of your browser is not found in the API, English is automatically selected.

 ## Demo